 In recent years, members of the public have expressed frustration over the lack of control many feel over how, and how often, they are approached with fundraising requests.
-We’ve all heard the story of the Olive Cooke, the 92 year old who allegedly committed suicide because of charities pursuing her for money.
-Charities implicated such as Amnesty International, Save the Children and the Alzheimer’s Society insisted that their actions were not to blame for Olive’s death.
-But many of her family have accused the charities of exploiting the poppy seller, with allegations that she was receiving over 260 begging letters a month.
+We’ve all heard the story of the Olive Cooke, the 92 year old who committed suicide because of charities pursuing her for money.
+Charity marketing is implicated, with organisations such as Amnesty International, Save the Children and the Alzheimer’s Society insisting that their actions were not to blame for Olive’s death.
+But many of her family have accused the charities of exploiting the poppy seller, with allegations that she was receiving over 260 begging letters a month

-Whilst perhaps this is an extreme example, the Fundraising Regulator is acutely aware of the need to manage the situation carefully.
+Whilst perhaps Olive Cooke presents an extreme example, the Fundraising Regulator is acutely aware of the need to manage the situation carefully.
 The regulator is guided by the principle that it should be as simple as possible for individuals to manage their communications with fundraisers, and to prevent this type of scenario.
 In response to concerns, the regulator has developed a system to ensure people can register their contact preferences more easily with charities.

 With the creation of the Fundraising Preference Service or FPS (planned launch in 2017), people will have the ability to opt out – and this will affect not just the general public, but also those people that have actively engaged your charity’s fundraising campaigns, but perhaps not opted in.

 For those that already have a highly engaged supporter database, this is unlikely to prove a significant problem.
 Yet for those who rely on email and direct marketing to purchase databases and lukewarm data, there is a need to tighten up significantly on the way they market to their supporters.

 We recently met up with Gillian McKay, Head of Charity and Voluntary Sector at the ICAEW (Institute Of Chartered Accountants In England And Wales), who had this to say: